aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 ## Execute JavaScript code from Rust

-It is possible to use JavaScript code within Rust, for example to use `window` variables, write in the DOM or call internal functions such as `console.log`.
+It is possible to use JavaScript code within Rust, for example, to use `window` variables, write in the DOM or call internal functions such as `console.log`.
 All we have to do is to declare the JavaScript bindings we want to use inside `extern "C"`.

 As an example we are going to use the function `console.log` inside Rust: